robnyman/Firefox-OS-Boilerplate-App/README.md

 ## Preview

-To test/install this app, the recommended way is to download it or clone/fork this repository and run it in the [App Manager](https://developer.mozilla.org/en-US/Firefox_OS/Using_the_App_Manager) (`Tools &gt; Web Developer &gt; App Manager` or go to the URL `about:app-manager` in Firefox) by clicking Add Packaged App and browse to where your local repository is.
+To test/install this app, the recommended way is to download it or clone/fork this repository and run it in the [App Manager](https://developer.mozilla.org/en-US/Firefox_OS/Using_the_App_Manager) (`Tools > Web Developer > App Manager` or go to the URL `about:app-manager` in Firefox) by clicking Add Packaged App and browse to where your local repository is.

 Alternatively, you can test-run it from GitHub by installing it in the App Manager Dashboard - click Add Hosted App - by providing this URL: